Home Contact

 It is therefore important to ensure that VAT on costs coming in to the church is minimised.

-VAT can be charged at zero percent by contractors carrying out 'approved' alterations to listed buildings used for a relevant charitable purpose (including places of worship).
-'Approved' here refers to the need for the work to have been granted listed building consent, although in this context the term is rarely appropriate as work to the ecclesiastical buildings of the major Christian denominations is excluded from the consent requirements normally imposed on listed buildings under Ecclesiastical Exemption.
-However, the alterations must affect the basic structure of the building, such as walls, floors, roofs, doors and windows.
+VAT can be charged at zero per cent by contractors carrying out 'approved' alterations to listed buildings used for a relevant charitable purpose (including places of worship).
+'Approved' here refers to the need for the work to have been granted listed building consent, although in this context the term is rarely appropriate as work to the ecclesiastical buildings of the major Christian denominations falls under the Ecclesiastical Exemption, and is therefore excluded from the consent requirements normally imposed on listed buildings.
+To be eligible for zero-rating, the alterations must affect the basic structure of the building, such as walls, floors, roofs, doors and windows.
 For example, the building work and materials required for the construction of an extension would qualify, as would the purchase and installation of new stained glass windows, church organ, new light fittings and the extension of wiring and plumbing systems, as these form part of the building.

 Contractors should be issued with a certificate by the church prior to the work taking place stating that the 'zero rating' provisions apply and that the building is used for a relevant charitable purpose.
 It may be possible for the certificate to be issued after the work has commenced, but this requires the agreement of the contractor, who must adjust his VAT account accordingly.